-The sample for focus group participation was the pool of students who completed the survey.
+In Fall 2012, a survey of initial advising experiences was administered to a sample of new freshmen.
+The sample focus group participation was the pool of students who completed the initial survey of advising experiences.
+A total of 390 students completed the survey.
 Thus, the invitations to participate in the focus group interviews were mailed to 369 of the 390 survey completers during the spring 2013 term.
 (Twenty-one students who completed the survey were not enrolled for spring term).
 A total of 41 students participated in one of the six focus groups.
-The 41 focus group participants closely matched the college of enrollment distribution, and fairly closely matched the racial/ethnic distribution of the cohort.
+The 41 focus group participants closely matched the college of enrollment distribution, and were a fairly good representation of the racial/ethnic distribution of the cohort.
+A detailed table of the eligible students, sample and respondents is found in table 1.